plumvillage/newsletter/src/2024/en/articles/br-phap-ung--sun-bleached-brown-robe.md

 ## Patience is the mark of true love

 It was not until 1996 that Upper Hamlet and New Hamlet had an abbot and abbess, respectively.
-Before that, each Hamlet only had a head of the sangha, service coordinator, etc. Perhaps Thay wanted to train me when I was just a novice and then a young bhikshu, because he nominated me into the council of elders, consisting of “venerables,” like Br.
-Giac Thanh, Br.
-Doji, Br.
-Sariputra and Br.
-Nguyen Hai.
+Before that, each Hamlet only had a head of the sangha, service coordinator, etc. Perhaps Thay wanted to train me when I was just a novice and then a young bhikshu, because he nominated me into the council of elders, consisting of “venerables,” like Brother Giac Thanh, Brother Doji, Brother Sariputra and Brother Nguyen Hai.
 I don’t know how I was eventually “put” into the position as head of practice.

 One time, at the end of formal lunch, Thay said, “Let’s have Dharma sharing this afternoon!”
 Being head of the sangha, I “cleverly” said, “Dear Thay, let us look it over.
 Let us discuss it.”
 The whole sangha was startled, wondering “who was this audacious young monastic?”
 A lay friend sitting next to me, named Tinh Thuy, who later became Sister Quy Nghiem, whispered, “How could you?!”

 Later, I slowly got it.
 But at that time when I answered Thay, I didn’t understand what I had done wrong.
 I was taught that the bhikshu council was a democracy; so I applied it right away.
 When Thay heard my response, he didn’t say anything; he only breathed.

 Thinking about it now, I feel deep sympathy for Thay.
 Thay kept quiet about it for who knows how many years.
 He was very patient.
-Perhaps, Thay thought, this young one is slow and needs time to ripen somewhat before Thay can say anything.
+Perhaps, Thay thought, this young one was slow and needed time to ripen somewhat before Thay could say anything.

 Once, we were in the Sitting Still Hut of Upper Hamlet.
 Thay whispered into my ear, I think it was my left ear, “My child, Plum Village is a combination of two key factors: seniority and democracy.”
 That went straight to my heart.
-Yet I wondered why Thay said that, because I had already completely forgotten about the formal lunch incident.
+Yet, I wondered why Thay said that, because I had already completely forgotten about the formal lunch incident.
 Then I remembered; there was a reason.

 ## The life jacket